Nathu La: Post founding of PRC and independent India

 In 1949, when the Tibetan government expelled the Chinese living there, most of the displaced Chinese returned home through the Nathu La–Sikkim–Kolkata route.

 The Kingdom of Sikkim had flourishing trade during the 1950s.
 Calcutta was linked with Lhasa via Chumbi Valley, with Nathu La being one of the main routes for passage.
 The majority of trade between China and India during those years was via this route.
 Some traders from India even set up their shop in Yadong.
 Goods exported to China included medicines, fuel, and disassembled cars.
 India imported wool and silk.
 Mules and horses would be the main transit vehicle during those years.

 Construction to make the Gangtok–Nathu La road motorable started in 1954.
-It was completed and formally opened in the presence of the Maharaja of Sikkim by Jawaharlal Nehru on 17 September 1958.
+It was completed and formally opened in the presence of the Chogyal of Sikkim by Jawaharlal Nehru on 17 September 1958.
 At the time the motorable road ended at Sherathang.
 However, the Chinese did not take up the construction of the road on their side at the time.
 The Dalai Lama, Tenzin Gyatso, used this pass to travel to India for the 2,500th birthday celebration of Gautama Buddha, in the autumn of 1956.

 After the People's Republic of China took control of Tibet in 1950 and suppressed a Tibetan uprising in 1959, the passes into Sikkim became a conduit for refugees from Tibet.
 During the 1962 Sino-Indian War, Nathu La witnessed skirmishes between soldiers of the two countries.
 Shortly thereafter, the passage was sealed and remained closed for more than four decades.